karanprime/ParticlePhysicsMafia/README.md

-# 🧪 Particle Physics Mafia
+# ⚛️ Particle Physics Mafia

-Welcome to **Particle Physics Mafia** – a chaotic social deduction game where quantum uncertainty meets good old-fashioned betrayal.
+Welcome to **Particle Physics Mafia** – a chaotic social deduction game where the standard model meets good old-fashioned betrayal.
 Matter and antimatter are at war, and only clever deduction (or particle annihilation) will lead to victory.

 Inspired by the classic Mafia/Werewolf party games, each player assumes the identity of a subatomic particle, complete with unique abilities.
 Your job?
 Either uncover the lurking antimatter or bring all of matter to decay.